This Accessibility Hub provides information and resources for members of the University community, including students, faculty, staff, and visitors.

 The Accessibility Hub was created in collaboration between the President’s Commission on Disability Issues, Accessibility and Disability Service, and the Office of Diversity & Inclusion.
 If you or your organization want to be included in this list please contact us at email@example.com.

-The disability-community listserv functions as way to build community around disability justice on campus for students, staff, and faculty.
-It disseminates information on about the programs, events, policies, and other elements of interest on campus and in the larger community.
-Email email@example.com if you would like to join the listserve.
+The disability-community listserv builds community around disability justice on campus for students, staff, and faculty.
+It disseminates information about the programs, events, policies, and other elements of interest on campus and in the larger community.
+Email firstname.lastname@example.org if you would like to join the listserv.

 The University of Maryland is one of the world’s premier research institutions.
 With our strategic location and scores of partnerships with government and businesses, UMD conducts groundbreaking research on some of the biggest challenges facing our global community, including cybersecurity and terrorism, bioengineering, public health equity, food safety and climate change.
 We strive to discover new knowledge and put it to work through innovation and entrepreneurship, advancing economic development and transforming lives.

 The Terp experience extends beyond classrooms, labs and studios.
 It encompasses residence halls and dining halls, clubs and sports, fraternities and sororities, campus events and performances, and countless off-campus destinations.
 Maryland touts 800-plus student organizations, dozens of prestigious living and learning communities, and countless other ways to get involved.
 Students here can create a unique identity and grow as individuals, even as they’re part of a close-knit and diverse community.